qimcis/qimcis/README.md

 ### Hi there 👋

- Hey!
  I'm Chi, I'm passionate about building projects that I believe in.

  Currently SWE @ Chromatic Data